 Scapular Awareness is the ability to feel your shoulder blades and by extension to control them.

-Developing scapular awareness can be one of the first steps towards shoulder stability and mobility (with respect to the ribcage).
+Developing scapular awareness can be one of the first steps towards improving shoulder stability and shoulder mobility.

 To maximize scapular mobility and awareness, the following scapular movements can be practiced: